 The question of how to get fit on a budget has interested me for a long time now.

-In the past, like many people, I have paid out for expensive gym membership only to find I could only be bothered to attend a couple of times a month.
+In the past, like many people, I have paid out for expensive gym memberships only to find I could only be bothered to attend a couple of times a month.
 On that basis, gym membership really isn’t worth it, even if you can afford the monthly fee.

 So with a gym membership ruled out, I started working out at home to videos, and eventually Youtube when it became more of a thing.